-Cyber crime is at an all-time high, and at the same time as organizations are trying to counter these attacks, criminal hackers are becoming more innovative with the different types of cyber attacks they are choosing to deploy.
+Cyber crime is at an all-time high.
+And at the same time as organizations are trying to counter these attacks, criminal hackers are becoming more innovative with the different types of cyber attacks they choose to deploy.

 What is a cyber attack?

 Cyber attacks are deliberate and malicious.
 They are attempts to breach the information or information systems of individuals or organizations.
 The following list points out the six most common types of cyber attacks:

 Malware is malicious software used to breach information systems by exploiting network vulnerabilities.
 This usually happens when users click links and attachments that install harmful software.

 There are different types of malware including spyware, ransomware, viruses, and worms.
 Malware can have a variety of malicious capabilities: